tsosi-org/tsosi-app/backend/deployment/README.md

 Options:
 * `--branch` - The branch used to pull the code from (only for back-end, front-end is built locally).
 * `--skip-front-build` - Whether to use already built front-end files in `frontend/dist` or to build new ones.

+## SSL certificates

+We use certbot to automatically get certificates from letsencrypt.
+Just follow the tutorial on certbot page: https://certbot.eff.org/instructions?ws=nginx&os=snap.

+Certifiate data is stored in `/etc/letsencrypt/live/{{ server_name }}/`